JanaMohamed42/E-Commerce-Practical-Database-Design/README.md

 #  E-Commerce Practical Database Design

-Welcome!
  This repository contains a set of SQL scripts used to build and manage a simple e-commerce database.
 It covers everything from schema creation to advanced queries, reporting, triggers, and transactions.

 ---